|

 | |

-These studies showed that specimens subject to alpha decay usually have higher age values than those subject to beta decay.
-(During alpha decay, helium nuclei are formed while beta decay radiates electrons).
-This shows that the apparent age is all the higher the heavier the atoms of the parent isotope.
+These studies showed that specimens subject to alpha decay usually show higher age values than those subject to beta decay.
+During alpha decay, helium nuclei are formed while beta decay radiates electrons.
+This shows that the apparent age is higher the heavier the atoms of the parent isotope.

 Unfortunately, only few comparative measurements have been performed to date.
 For this reason, the statistical relevance is relatively low.
-On further specimens from ten different locations, the measured results differ so highly that evaluation was not possible.
+On further specimens from ten different locations, the measured results were so different that evaluation was not possible.
 Others, by contrast, could be evaluated well, however yielded distinctive and systematic deviations (2).

 Accelerated radioactive decay:

-A possible explanation for the systematic differences is that the radioactive decay was accelerated during a certain period of time.
-It is imaginable that the earth’s crust was subjected to massive neutron radiation during its development and/or a catastrophic event for a limited time with an increased production of daughter isotopes.
+A possible explanation for the systematic differences is that the radioactive decay was accelerated during a certain period.
+It is imaginable that the Earths crust was subject to massive neutron radiation during its early development and/or a catastrophic event for a limited time with an increased production of daughter isotopes.

-It would be desirable for public universities to perform comparative measurements to an increasing extent on materials on which various methods could be used.
-Since this has hardly been done to date, it is difficult to avoid the suspicion that someone does not necessarily want the results of radiometry to be questioned.
-When a rock is tested for its age, only one of the possible methods is used.
+Conclusion: It would be desirable for public universities to perform comparative measurements to an increasing extent on materials on which various methods could be used.
+Since this has hardly been done to date, it is difficult to avoid the suspicion.
+Someone does not necessarily want the results of radiometry to be questioned.
+When a rock is tested for its age, normally only one of the possible methods is used.

 These 42 | Menu |